 Foods That Can Lower Your Blood Pressure.

 As of late, it seems as if all roads lead to CoronaVirus.
-We see major shifts in the world, affects on how we do business and questions on when it is appropriate to leave home and where you can go.
+We see major shifts in the world, affect how we do business, and questions on when it is appropriate to leave home and where you can go.

 It would be an understatement to say that stress levels are high.
-With these higher stress level there is likely a rise in blood pressure.
+With these higher stress levels, there is likely a rise in blood pressure.

 High blood pressure is a serious and widespread problem for people around the world.